firevale/kaffy/README.md

 ### Form Pages

-Kaffy treats the show and edit pages as one, the form page.
+Kaffy2 treats the show and edit pages as one, the form page.

 To customize the fields shown in this page, define a `form_fields/1` function in your admin module.